A female wakeboarder leans back as she hovers over the water in mid-air.

 TRIA’s Women’s Sports Medicine Program is the first of its kind in the Twin Cities.
 We bring together experts who specialize in treating and training female athletes of all activity levels and phases of life.
 Whether you're a student athlete, you’re planning to start a family or you’re exercising in your golden years, we’re here to provide innovative care that’s tailored to you.

 Female athletes can face unique challenges due to factors like age-related hormone fluctuations and narrower spaces between joints, which can lead to a higher likelihood of certain injuries.
-Our Women’s Sports Medicine specialists are dedicated to providing real, personalized medical care and athletic training to help you reach your goals.
+Our Women’s Sports Medicine specialists are dedicated to providing real, personalized care to help you reach your goals.

 Our Women’s Sports Medicine services